rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization(authCondition)(AdminPage);
 {{< /highlight >}}

 Congratulations!
-You successfully implemented a full fledged authentication mechanims with Firebase in React, added neat features such as password reset and password change, and protected routes with dynamic authorization conditions.
+You successfully implemented a full fledged authentication mechanisms with Firebase in React, added neat features such as password reset and password change, and protected routes with dynamic authorization conditions.
 In the next section, you will explore how you can manage the users who sign up in your application.
-So far, only firebase knows about them but you have no own database runnoing to store them yourself.
+So far, only firebase knows about them but you have no own database running to store them yourself.

 {{% chapter_header "User Management with Firebase's Database in React" "react-firebase-user-database" %}}

 So far, only firebase knows about your users.
-There is no way to retrieve the a single user or a list of users for you.
+There is no way to retrieve the single user or a list of users for you.
 They are stored internally by firebase to keep the authentication secured.
 That's good, because you are never involved in storing sensible data such as passwords.
 However, you can introduce the firebase realtime database to keep track of the user entities yourself.
 And you should do it, because otherwise you never have a way to associate other domain entities (e.g. a todo item) created by your users to your users.
 Therefore, follow this section to store users in your realtime database in firebase during the sign up process.

 First of all, create a file for your firebase realtime database API.
 It goes into the firebase folder next to your file for the authentication API.